 Adding more chlorine than necessary might sound unsafe, but it’s a healthy part of your pool cleaning cycle.
 Think about when your pool gets a lot of use.
 You’ll likely notice it becomes more cloudy.

 This is because when your pool is used frequently, it’s exposed to heightened bacteria levels.
-If you let your pets into your swimming pool it’s even more important to keep it clean and bacteria-free.
+So if you let your pets into your swimming pool it’s even more important to keep it clean and bacteria-free.

-We always used to let our dog jump in the pool, and boy, did she love it!
-That was all the more reason why we had to keep it clean and make sure we had the right amount of chemicals in it too.
+We always let our dog jump in the pool, and boy, did she love it!
+Of course, that was all the more reason we had to keep it clean and make sure we had the right amount of chemicals in it.

 The best way to even this out is by “shocking” your pool system.
 This is the process of drastically increasing your chlorine levels for only a short amount of time.

 You’ll dilute 3-5 times the amount of chlorine or sanitizer which will filter through the pool system.
-You should shock your pool at least once a season.
+It would be best if you shocked your pool at least once a season.

 5. Clean Around Your Pool